Disinhibited social engagement disorder

-Disinhibited Social Engagement Disorder (DSED), or Disinhibited Attachment Disorder, is an attachment disorder in which a child has little to no fear of unfamiliar adults and may actively approach them.
-It can significantly impair young children's abilities to relate with adults and peers, according to the Diagnostic and Statistical Manual of Mental Disorders. as well as put them in dangerous and potentially unsafe conditions.
-Common examples of this include sitting on a person's lap of which they do not know or leaving with a stranger.
+Disinhibited social engagement disorder (DSED), or disinhibited attachment disorder, is an attachment disorder in which a child has little to no fear of unfamiliar adults and may actively approach them.
+It can significantly impair a young child's ability to relate with adults and peers, according to the Diagnostic and Statistical Manual of Mental Disorders, as well as put them in dangerous and potentially unsafe conditions, as they may, for example, walk off with a complete stranger in a public place.

-DSED is exclusively a childhood disorder and is usually not diagnosed before the age of nine months or until after age five if symptoms do not appear.
-There is no current research showing that signs of DSED continue after twelve years of age.
+DSED is exclusively a childhood disorder.
+It is usually diagnosed after nine months, but before age 6.
+Some signs of DSED may present into adolescence and young adulthood.
 Infants and young children are at risk of developing DSED if they receive inconsistent or insufficient care from a primary caregiver.
+Like reactive attachment disorder, it is commonly diagnosed in children raised in foster care or institutional environments.

 Signs and symptoms

-The most common symptom is unusual interaction with strangers.
+The most common symptom of DSED is unusual interaction with strangers.
 A child with DSED shows no sign of fear or discomfort when talking to, touching, or accompanying an adult stranger.
-They can be categorized by the following:
+These behaviors can be categorized by the following: